dsugden/conductr-examples/README.md

 2. 192.168.77.22  akka.cluster.roles=[backend]
 3. 192.168.77.23  akka.cluster.roles=[frontend]
 4. 192.168.77.24  akka.cluster.roles=[backend]

+To view the roles in a conductr cluster, ssh to control server and:

+    curl -s $(hostname):9005/members | python3 -m json.tool

 In each of the sub-projects sbt projects specification, a role is assigned for that app eg: